li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 + If yes, what are the differences?

-+ What are the socio-historical motivations underlying these differences?
++ What are the social motivations behind these changes?
 ]

 == Data Collection

-In this study, we intend to extract the greetings from the coversation a corpus and movie subtitles and count their frequency of appearance to analyze the differences in their usage and context.
+In this study, we intend to extract the greetings from the conversation a corpus and movie subtitles and count their frequency of appearance to analyze the differences in their usage and context.

 The corpus, MAGICDATA Mandarin Chinese Conversational Speech Corpus, includes 180 hours of Mandarin Chinese speech from 633 speakers.
 All the transcripts are joined into a #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis/blob/main/mandarin_conversation/mandarin_conversational_corpus_combined_scripts.txt")[219,325 line file] for further analysis.